serdarayalp/my-mastering-drools-6/README.md

 (text files, spreadsheets, your own types, and so on) to executable rules.
 This artifact is required only because we are compiling our rules in the project.

+# kmodule.xml
+The kmodule.xml file is used to customize the KieModule configurations.
+In this file, we can define how the rules are grouped together in different KieBases that can be loaded for different purposes.
+It also allows us to define more fine-grained configurations for the rule engine instance that will be created.

 # KieSession
 KieSession represents a  running instance of the Rule Engine with a specific configuration and set of  rules.
 It holds the evaluation algorithm used to match the rules against our  domain objects.